-- 1.10 SLCC set its anticipated expenditure requirements for 2013-14 at £2,913,000 against which it received income of £2,757,000.
-Actual expenditure was £2,798,000 leaving a deficit of £41,000 after pension adjustments compared to the previous annual deficit of £224,000.
-This reduced deficit is as a result of the SLCC taking steps to control costs and protect existing reserves whilst restricting the level of the levy in 2013-14. - 1.11 The SLCC main under-spend against its planned budget was in the area of direct staff costs.
-Savings were also achieved in insurance, corporate legal costs and communications.
-Special projects and research activity were also at a lower level than originally budgeted.
+1.10 SLCC set its anticipated expenditure requirements for 2014-15 at £2,772,580 against which it received income of £2,773,153.
+Actual expenditure was £2,780,377 leaving a deficit of £27,000 after pension adjustments compared to the previous annual deficit of £41,000.
+This reduced deficit is as a result of the SLCC taking steps to control costs and protect existing reserves whilst restricting the level of the levy in 2014-15.

-- 1.12 The main over-spends against planned budget were in relation to legal costs, property and depreciation.
-Increased legal expenditure was a result of the number of appeals that were made against SLCC complaints decisions and an ongoing requirement for advice in relation to interpretation of the Legal Profession and Legal Aid (Scotland) Act 2007. - 1.13 Total reserves held at the end of the year amounted to £737,000 (compared to £783,000 at 30 June 2013).
-This reflected a decision by SLCC to seek to achieve total reserves broadly in line with three months planned expenditure.
+- 1.11 The SLCC main under-spend against its planned budget was in the area of direct staff costs.
+Savings were also achieved in mediation, special projects, communications and training. - 1.12 The main over-spends against planned budget were in relation to legal costs, property and depreciation.
+Increased legal expenditure was a result of the number of appeals that were made against SLCC in relation to interpretation of the Legal Profession and Legal Aid (Scotland) Act 2007. - 1.13 Total reserves held at the end of the year amounted to £710,000 (compared to £737,000 at 30 June 2014).
+This reflects the decision by SLCC to position total reserves broadly in line with three months planned expenditure.